Iliain/silverstripe-accessible/docs/en/Links.md

 # Links

+This extension adds an additional template to render in an accessible format, which can be overwritten in your own theme.
 A link can be rendered by default with `$ButtonLink.Accessible`, or you can render your own template and make use of the listed functions

+## Usage

 ```HTML
 <!-- The getAccessible function will render the accessible template for you -->